 Will I feel sore from the pressure?

 Please let me know at any time during the massage if you want more, or less, pressure to a given area of your body.
 Deep tissue therapy sometimes causes a client to feel sore in the areas that we focused on, or you may feel delayed onset soreness 24 to 48 hours later.
-(Again, I am NOT about causing clients pain.)
+(Again, I am NOT about causing clients pain.
+Massage does NOT have to hurt in order to be helpful.)

 If your body is not used to receiving massage, deeper pressure may not be the most beneficial thing for you at your first session.
 Less is more.
 I can still help you without using deep work.